iamrk-vlsi/RISC-V-MYTH-Workshop/README.md

    - Validity feature which provides easier debugging, cleaner design, automated clock gating and better error checking capabilities.

   ## Lab: 1 Cycle Sequential Calculator with Validity
-   There were exaustive number of labs for each and every lesson and it indeed was a hectic day, but the end result was an implementation of a fully working 1 cycle sequential calculator, which was built step by step as we progressed through the lessons.[click here](https://github.com/iamrk-vlsi/RISC-V-MYTH-Workshop/tree/master/DAY3/cyclic_calc.tlv) for code.
+   There were exaustive number of labs for each and every lesson and it indeed was a hectic day, but the end result was an implementation of a fully working 1 cycle sequential calculator, which was built step by step as we progressed through the lessons.The code can be found [here](https://github.com/iamrk-vlsi/RISC-V-MYTH-Workshop/tree/master/DAY3/cyclic_calc.tlv).

    **Makerchip IDE**
    ![](DAY3/day3_makerchip.png)